heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

   - Improving code maintainability, allowing for faster implementation of new features and bug fixes.
   - Enhancing code readability, making it easier for developers to understand and modify the codebase, potentially leading to more efficient algorithms and better performance.

+Improved GUI Navigation:
+- Users can now freely navigate between tabs without encountering restrictive error messages.
+- Informative warnings are displayed when accessing tabs where previous steps haven't been completed, providing context about potentially missing data or unavailable features.
+- This change allows for a more flexible workflow while still guiding users through the proper sequence of steps.

+Problem Definition Enhancements:
+- Base Time for errand types can now be set up to 480 minutes (8 hours), allowing for longer errands.
+- Disincentive fields have been added for all errand types, providing more flexibility in pricing strategies.
+- A new "Commit Changes Temporarily" button allows users to apply changes for the current session without saving them permanently.

 Future enhancements may include:
 - More advanced problem definition options in the GUI
 - Real-time optimization progress display